DaJoy08/livepeer-income-reports/README.md

 ## Scripts

-- `add_crypto_price_to_csv.py`: Adds historical crypto prices and values to a CSV file containing asset symbols and amounts.
+- `add_crypto_values.py`: Enriches CSV or Excel files containing cryptocurrency portfolios by adding historical price data and calculated values.
 - `get_delegator_balance.py`: Retrieves the ETH and LPT balances (both bonded and unbonded) of one or more delegator wallets on Arbitrum at a specific timestamp, with support for aggregated multi-wallet reporting.
 - `get_orchestrator_info.py`: Retrieves information about your orchestrator's income into a CSV file.